SSTIA/fun-portal/README.md

 ## Introduction

-> Gomoku is an abstract strategy board game.
-Also called Gobang or Five in a Row, it is traditionally played with Go pieces (black and white stones) on a go board with 19x19 (15x15) intersections; however, because pieces are not moved or removed from the board, gomoku may also be played as a paper and pencil game.
+> Gomoku is an abstract strategy board game, also called Gobang or Five in a Row.
+It is traditionally played with Go pieces (black and white stones) on a go board with 19x19 (15x15) intersections; however, because pieces are not moved or removed from the board, gomoku may also be played as a paper and pencil game.
 This game is known in several countries under different names.

 More information about Gomoku, see [Gomoku - Wikipedia](https://en.wikipedia.org/wiki/Gomoku)

 In our game, two players take turns as black to move first.
-There are six rounds in total and each player moves first for three times.
+There are six rounds in total and each player moves first (as black) for three times.

 ## Online Judge System